Timely Viticulture Timeline: Mid Season, Pre-Harvest, and Harvest

 Scouting SLF

-• If you have not yet detected SLF in your vineyard, but know they are in the area, scouting for and monitoring Tree-of-Heaven (TOH) or other hosts (Sumac, Sycamore, Black walnut) adjacent to the vineyard is the best place to start.
+• If you have not yet detected SLF in your vineyard but know they are in the area, scouting for and monitoring Tree-of-Heaven (TOH) or other hosts (Sumac, Sycamore, Black Walnut, and Maple) adjacent to the vineyard is the best place to start.

 • After SLF is established in the area, overwintering egg masses are commonly found on grapevine trunks and TOH but also on objects such as rock, vehicles, etc.